Ben-Tay/CyberSecurity/Week 1 - Security Concerns/Threat & Breaches.md

 * Collects personal data, login information, credit card information, online activity

 `Adware`
-- software coded into online ads that records your personal data, website visits, and keystrokes to send you personalized ads.
+- Software coded into online ads that records your personal data, website visits, and keystrokes to send you personalized ads.
+- Can sometimes lead to `inadvertent downloads` of other malware and also slows down pc

 > Adware & Spyware can be `legitimate or malicious`

 `Ransomware`
 - Locks a system, encrypts its files, and displays a ransom demand
-- To get encryption key, must pay the ransom
+- To get decryption key, must pay the ransom to be able to gain access to files
 - Or you can regain access by doing a full system restore from a backup.
  - `Phishing, Remote Desktop Protocol`